suenchunhui/fabric-tutorial-vagrant/README.md

 # Preparation
 - Download and install vagrant (include virtualbox installation) on the host system from [vagrantup.com](https://www.vagrantup.com/downloads.html)
 - If you are using windows 7, please use [vagrant 1.9.6 only](https://releases.hashicorp.com/vagrant/1.9.6/)
-- Download the `Vagrantfile` from this repo at this [link](https://raw.githubusercontent.com/suenchunhui/fabric-tutorial-vagrant/master/Vagrantfile)
+- Download the `Vagrantfile` from this repo at this [link](https://raw.githubusercontent.com/suenchunhui/fabric-tutorial-vagrant/master/Vagrantfile) to an empty folder

 # Settings
 - Adjust the VM memory and number of cores, in the `Vagrantfile` using a text editor at the lines: